apache/qpid-dispatch/tools/scraper/README.md

 * AMQP Addresses from every every AMQP Attach are indexed.
 A table for each address shows when the address was referenced and some connection details.

+## Sequence generator

+The sequence generator (switches --sequence or -sq) generates some extra output that is useful for making sequence diagrams from the raw data. _This is an experimental feature._

+When a sequence switch is set then the AMQP performatives are simplified and dumped into the html data stream near the end.

+A user then identifies what parts of the log data he needs and then edits the lines in question from the html data stream file.
+Careful attention to the start and end timestamps will help a user find the data more easily.
+Save the selected data into an intermediate file.

+Finally the intermediate file is processed by new file _tools/scraper/seq-diag-gen.py_ to produce the sequence diagram source file.

+Items to do to make this a reliable feature:

+* In most cases the the non-instantaneous messages do not exactly line up on a precisely between the sender's and receiver's time lines.
+* The vertical time scale is wildly exaggerated.
+There is no scale: equal intervals in vertical space could be microseconds or days.
+* Messages from non-router actors are shown as horizontal lines.
+This tool has no access to those actors' trace logs or timestamps.
+* You may want to manually specify actors and participants to get the vertical time lines in an acceptable order.

 ## Quick Start

 * Enable router logging